-Chicago Booth EMBA gives you just one essay, but with ample space to make your case holistically.
+Chicago Booth EMBA gives you just one mandatory essay, but with ample space to make your case holistically.
 This approach to the essay question indicates that they are looking for people who can organize their thoughts, build a credible and compelling case for their candidacy, and maintain an extended yet focused discussion.
-The Booth EMBA adcom clearly puts value on verbal expression and expects senior level managers to have mastered this skill.
+The Booth EMBA adcom clearly puts value on verbal expression for its students, both during the program and as an indicator of success later in their careers.
 Give yourself time to develop and refine your essay accordingly.

-The question zeroes in on the elements directly relevant to the adcom, but allows you to elaborate within those parameters.
-Considering the pivotal role the one required essay plays in your application, the key challenge is making good decisions about the following four elements:
+The question zeroes in on the elements directly relevant to the adcom, and also allows you to elaborate within those parameters.
+Considering the pivotal role this one required essay plays in your application, the key challenge to making it shine is making good decisions about the following four elements:

 It will vary person to person.
-For example, a person who has her own company will require some “backstory” for context setting before discussing future plans, so she would allocate more space to goals than someone who is rising up the ladder at McKinsey.
-Someone with atypical goals will need to spend more time clarifying why he wants the Booth MBA than a more conventional applicant.
+For example, a person who has her own company will require some “backstory” for context setting before discussing future plans, so she would allocate more space to the whole goals component than someone who is rising up the ladder at a well-known global-brand company.
+Someone with atypical goals will need to spend more time clarifying why he wants the Booth MBA than a more conventional applicant will.
 Analyze your own case and block out the essay accordingly.

 Simply and straightforwardly is usually best.
 Start with your current/immediate goals.
 (If you need to provide some backstory for context, as noted above, do so as succinctly as possible.)
 Then progress through your goals.
 Next, discuss why you need the Booth EMBA now, connecting your reasons to the previously stated goals.
 Finally, present your contributions.

 Select two to four, and for at least two, give concrete examples.
-For all, discuss relevant insights – after all, that’s what you’re really bringing, not the fact of having done something.
-To select the best examples, consider what aspects of your experience would be interesting and/or useful to the Booth EMBA cohort and give them fresh insight or perspective.
-These experiences could be related to industry, function, geographic/global experience, a formative personal experience, a particularly meaningful extracurricular (community or other non-work) involvement, etc. Choose points that expand the reader’s understanding of you, things they won’t necessarily glean from your resume, AND that have relevance to them.
+For all, discuss relevant insights gained – after all, that’s what you’re really bringing, not just the fact of having done something.
+To select the best examples, consider what aspects of your experience would be interesting and/or useful to the Booth EMBA cohort and give them fresh perspective.
+These experiences could be related to industry, function, geographic/global experience, a formative personal experience, a particularly meaningful extracurricular (community or other non-work) involvement, etc. Choose points that expand the reader’s understanding of you, things they won’t necessarily glean from your resume.

-2. OPTIONAL: If there is anything else you would like the Admissions Committee to know about you, please share that information here. (maximum 2 pages, 12 pt.
+If there is anything else you would like the Admissions Committee to know about you, please share that information here. (maximum 1 page, 12 pt.
 Times New Roman)

 This question invites you to present new material that will enhance your application, as well as to explain anything that needs explaining (e.g., gap in employment, choice of recommender if not using a direct supervisor, etc.).
 As far as enhancement points, there should be a clear value to the information you’re sharing – and it should not be content that more appropriately belongs in the main essay (contributions of unique knowledge and experiences).

-3. REAPPLICANTS ONLY: Please give us an update on your professional, academic, and community activities since your previous application and highlight what you have done to strengthen your application. (maximum one page, single spaced, 12pt.
+Please give us an update on your professional, academic, and community activities since your previous application and highlight what you have done to strengthen your application. (maximum 1 page, single spaced, 12 pt.
 Times New Roman)